H. S. S. Lawrence: Administrative

-In charge of the whole gamut of primary and secondary education as well as teacher training in 3 districts.
-Supervised the work of the District Educational Officers and Deputy Inspectors of Schools.
-Undertook tremendous improvements of infrastructure in schools and oversaw the enrolment of students, the increase in the number of Mid-day Meal centres, organizing school improvement conferences and progress of literacy programs.
-Lawrence had the rare privilege of welcoming and accompanying Valentina Tereshkova of U.S.S.R., a Soviet cosmonaut, the first woman to travel into space at Jawaharlal Nehru Stadium, Chennai.
+In charge of primary and secondary education as well as training teachers in 3 districts, he supervised the work of the District Educational Officers and Deputy Inspectors of Schools.
+Undertook tremendous improvements of infrastructure in schools and oversaw the enrollment of students, the increase in the number of Mid-day Meal centres, organizing school improvement conferences and progress of literacy programs.
+Lawrence also was able to welcome and accompany Valentina Tereshkova of U.S.S.R., a Soviet cosmonaut, the first woman to travel into space at Jawaharlal Nehru Stadium, Chennai.

 Teacher's Award Meeting held on 22 October 1977.
 (Sitting from left) Dr. H.S.S.
 Lawrence, Chief Minister of Tamil Nadu- Shri M. G. Ramachandran, Governor of Tamil Nadu- Shri Prabhudas Patwari, Minister for School Education – Shri C. Aranganayagam.